 Pride and privilege

-Ahead of Pride Season, beginning in June 2021, our Senior Inclusion and Diversity Consultant Matheus Carvalho, reflects on his privilege as a white cisgender man, what it means to be really ‘out and proud’ and advice on how we can all support out LGBTQ+ colleagues this Pride Season and beyond.
+Ahead of Pride Season, beginning in June, our Director of Global Services, Matheus Carvalho, reflects on his privilege as a white cisgender man, what it means to be really ‘out and proud’ and advice on how we can all support our LGBTQ+ colleagues this Pride Season and beyond.

 Scroll down to read more.

 There are those of us who may feel like the past year disappeared into a vacuum, and some of us who have felt the weight of every single day.
 Whichever camp you’ve found yourself in, you have probably learnt to measure your expectations about what events and celebrations you can participate in as we ease out of lockdown.
 And so, we come to Pride 2021.
 In previous years, come June – the arrival of Pride Season – many streets, shops and workplaces in the UK would be garlanded with Pride flags and rainbows.
 As with 2020, it is likely that this year celebrations will take a more muted tone.